Copying Data from one Table to Another in SQL

 For showing the INSERT INTO & SELECT statements demo, I am going to use sto_employees table as the source table and sto_employees_sub as the target table.

-In this example, we will completely copy the table data from source to target table; so no WHERE clause is used in the SELECT statement:
+In this example, we will completely copy the table data from the source to the target table; so no WHERE clause is used in the SELECT statement:

 SELECT * FROM sto_employees_sub;